Frank Errold Wydman Sr. was born on on March 6, 1872 in Indiana, the son of Rev. William H. and Lucy Ellen (Minor) Wydman.

 Son Gary Wydman ( ? -living) was born in (?).
 He played football and baseball for Corning-Painted Post High School during the mid-to-late 1950s.
 He then joined the Penn State Nittany Lions football team, coached by Rip Engle, with the team beating Georgia Tech in the 1961 Gator Bowl, although Gary did not play his freshman year.
 With Engle as head coach, Gary also played under up-and-coming assistant coach Joe Paterno.
 He suffered knee and ligament injuries and sat out the 1962 season.
 But in 1963, Gary returned and was starting quarterback for two years.
 Wearing uniform no. 25, he starred in a number of winning games, including a major upset of Ohio State, and was widely praised for his open-field running.
 The Nittany Lions, however, did not appear in bowl games during those his junior and senior years.
+During the two years in which Gary led the offense, and although he would not have known given the remoteness of the connection, Penn State's athletic director was his distant cousin Ernest "Ernie" McCoy, son of Jarrette "Ernest" and Melinda Jane "Jennie" (Browning) McCoy of the family of Lyman Gaumer.
 On Dec.
 12, 1964, Gary was joined in marriage with Susan Elizabeth Norseen ( ? - ? ), daughter of John D. Norseen of Mt.
 Lebanon, a suburb of Pittsburgh.
 The nuptials were held in the Sunset Hills United Presbyterian Church in Mt.
 Lebanon, with Susan pictured in a wedding story in the Elmira Star Gazette.
 Just a few weeks later, he threw a key touchdown pass in the annual Blue-Gray All-Star football game and tied for the game's most valuable player award.
 He was honored with a testimonial dinner in February 1965, with Coach Engle among the speakers.
 In 1975, he was enshrined in Corning's sports hall of fame.
 Once graduated, Gary was hired by Corning Glass in 1965 and transferred to Marshall, MI.
 He was transferred back to Corning and in 1977 held the position of sales and marketing manager of component sales for Corning's Consumer Products Division.
 Gary was elected president of Corning's Family Service Society in 1980.
 By 1984, he had been transferred again to Dallas, TX.
 In July 1986, Gary founded the firm Wydman & Associates, Inc., of Fairview, TX, a recruiting and staffing firm.
 His Corning experience, he says, covered a wide range of "sales, sales management, marketing management and human resource management positions in a Fortune 500 company.
 Responsibilities have included managing people, budgets, projects and P & L statements.
 All this activity occurred in several businesses ranging from packaging materials, consumer and OEM markets, to working in an R & D organization, and in a start-up business unit."
 Today he and his son are partners in the Wydman & Associates firm.

 ~ Daughter Alice Lucille Wydman a.k.a.
 Alice Mann ~